Brooke Candy: 2021–present: Candyland and Spiral

+Artistry and public image

 Artistry

 Candy's music has been described as electropop and pop-rap, while her more club-rap work has been recognized for its twerk-able nature, springy beats, and cyberpunk.
 Thematically, Candy's music has been described as an intersection between art, sex, and fantasy, as well as sexual liberation and empowerment.
+She has stated that becoming sober positively influenced her artistic abilities and alongside the COVID-19 lockdowns helped her find clarity.
+She has cited Lil' Kim as an inspiration for her rapping technique and irreverent image.

+Candy explained after leaving RCA that she had believed the record deal would give her "a fucking massive platform to spread a conscious, positive message to young girls and the queer community" but reversed her stance and decided "[staying] true to what [she is] good at—making raw and authentic rap music, and just being [herself]" would help her to better do so.

+Public image

-Candy is known for her extreme and versatile fashion style.
-Sia described Candy as a "feminista glam alien".
+Candy is known for her extreme and versatile fashion style and her emphasis on sex.
+Candy recalled being previously advised by record executives not to create a "sexual" music video for her single, "I Wanna Fuck Right Now."
+Sia described Candy as a "feminista glam alien" while Grimes called her a "muse."
 Vogue profiled Candy in July, 2014, saying "For all her shape-shifting, perhaps it's helpful to think of Brooke Candy as a tabula rasa whose videos, concerts, and everyday appearances each necessitate a different character.
 Together, they make her a fashion plate palimpsest."